GeideaSolutions/WooCommerce-Geidea-Payment/readme.txt

 = Sign me up! =
 Start accepting online payments today and benefit from free updates as Geidea launches new features and products.
-Register for a Geidea account to setup the Geidea payment gateway plugin
+Register for a Geidea account to set up the Geidea payment gateway plugin

 == Upgrade Notice ==
-Before running any update make sure to backup your website!
+Before running any update make sure to back up your website!

 == Changelog ==

 = 1.0.0 - 2021-06-01 =

 = 1.0.1 - 2021-06-17 =
-* Add - Updated instalalation guide.
+* Add - Updated installation guide.

 = 1.0.2 - 2021-06-21 =
 * Fix - Added check for file extension in custom logo field.